greymatter-io/pathogen-greymatter/README.md

 ## Get Pathogen

-Download the latest [pathogen binary](https://github.com/galaho/pathogen/releases) for  your  architecture
+Download the latest [pathogen binary](https://github.com/galaho/pathogen/releases) for your architecture.

 ## Create Templates

-Each template folder has a README with instructions no how to create the template
+Each template folder has a README with instructions on how to create the template.

 ## Contributing